 This webinar features discussion on how scholars in the humanities and social sciences (HSS) are approaching the challenge of impact assessment.
-The session will feature David Phipps, Executive Director, Research & Innovation Services, York University who was an advisor on the Federation’s Impacts Project and is one of Canada’s leading knowledge-mobilization proponents.
-His co-presenter will be Federation Policy Analyst Peter Severinson, lead author of the Federation’s latest report on impact assessment.
+The session featured David Phipps, Executive Director, Research & Innovation Services, York University who was an advisor on the Federation’s Impacts Project and is one of Canada’s leading knowledge-mobilization proponents.
+His co-presenter was be Federation Policy Analyst Peter Severinson, lead author of the Federation’s latest report on impact assessment.
 Join this interactive session to learn about:

 - The state of the impacts discussion: Canadian context, feedback from members

 - Key observations and recommended approaches in assessing impacts in HSS

 Membership recruitment and retention strategies

 Sherry Fox, Executive Administrator and Conference Coordinator, Canadian Sociological Association